 - Teacher’s Forum

 - My Account

 *Mary P. Burrill was born on this date in 1881.
 She was a Black teacher and playwright.
-Born in Washington, D.C., her father was John H. Burrill and her mother was Clara E. Burrill.
+Born in Washington, D.C., her father was John H. Burrill, and her mother was Clara E. Burrill.

-She graduated in 1901 from Washington's M Street School (later Dunbar High School), entered Emerson College in the fall of that same year, completed a three-year program in 1904.
+She graduated in 1901 from Washington's M Street School (later Dunbar High School), entered Emerson College in the fall of that same year, and completed a three-year program in 1904.
 In 1905, Mary began her career as a teacher of English, with a major concentration in speech, diction, and dramatics at Armstrong Manual High School and Dunbar High.
 In 1929, she returned for postgraduate work in 1929.
 She received a B.L.I. (bachelor of literary interpretation) degree in 1930.
 During her junior year, Mary wrote Unto the Third and Fourth Generations: A One-Act Play of Negro Life.
-The play was published in the college yearbook of 1930 and earned the title of "Best Junior Play of the Year."
+The play was published in the college yearbook in 1930 and earned the title "Best Junior Play of the Year."

 During her early years of teaching, she wrote The Other Wise Man, a monologue she presented to high school and community audiences every Christmas season.
 Through her Dunbar years, which ended in 1944 when she retired and moved to New York City, Mary taught several students that distinguished themselves as playwrights: Willis Richardson (The Deacon's Awakening), May Miller (Graven Images), and James Butcher (The Seer).
 Among her prestigious colleagues at Dunbar was poet, essayist, and playwright Angelina Weld Grimké (Rachel), with whom she may have had a lesbian love affair.